Day 4 of SCOTUS hearings: Vote scheduled on Amy Coney Barrett as final day of hearings begin

-WASHINGTON (NewsNation Now) — The Senate Judiciary Committee is poised to take the first steps toward approving Supreme Court nominee Amy Coney Barrett Thursday as the last day of confirmation hearings begin.
+WASHINGTON (NewsNation Now) — The Senate Judiciary Committee is taking the first steps towards approving Supreme Court nominee Amy Coney Barrett Thursday as the last day of confirmation hearings begin.

 Senate Judiciary Committee Chairman Lindsey Graham scheduled a procedural vote for Thursday at 9 a.m.
-Barrett’s nomination is expected to be brought up for a vote at that meeting and then delayed for a week, per committee rules.
+Barrett’s nomination was brought up for a vote at that meeting and has been delayed for a week, per committee rules.

+The committee is scheduled to vote on her nomination Thursday, Oct.
+22 at 1 p.m. at 1 p.m.
+(ET).

-The meeting, which is a procedural formality, will be held ahead of a panel of law experts and advocates who will testify for and against Barrett’s nomination.
-Senators are expected to discuss the nomination but then push the committee vote on Barrett until next week, per committee rules.
-Barrett will not be present.
+The meeting, which is a procedural formality, was held ahead of a panel of law experts and advocates who will testify for and against Barrett’s nomination.
+A panel of eight people, four for the nomination and four against are expected to testify.
+The American Bar Association will also testify, Graham said at the start of the hearing.

 This comes after three days of hearings that included long hours of questioning.
 Democrats pressed Barrett on issues including the election, health care and abortion.
 Monday‘s hearing comprised of a full day of opening statements.
 Tuesday and Wednesday pivoted to a question-and-answer portion.